Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 And although touristy, it’s not a lot more expensive than the rest of the city (although some places are) – and as a result, there are many good places to eat at and shops to at least visit…

-The bonus is, in my opinion, that the entire area is walkable and relatively easy to tick off the list in an afternoon (although I’d recommend having an entire day to spend here).
+The bonus is, in my opinion, that the entire area is walkable and relatively easy to tick off the list during an unforgettable day, if you rush it.
+It is a place that you can visit and revisit and still find something new each time, though.

 The beach